 State Laws Regarding Reimbursing Employees

-One of the key issues is what state your business is located in, says Jeffrey Naness, a partner in the law firmlocated in Jericho, NY.
+One of the key issues is what state your business is located in, says Jeffrey Naness, a partner in the law firm, located in Jericho, New York.
 Naness, who specializes in labor relations, employment law, emphasizes that “states vary widely” in terms of obligation to reimburse expenses.

 “California has a specific law mandating reimbursement of business expenses.
 There have been cases that held that, even though the expense was a flat-rate cell plan that the employee had anyway, the employer was still obligated to reimburse the expenses of using it.”